-The behaviour policy is based upon the premise of High Aspirations and High Support.
+The behaviour policy is based upon the premise of Restorative Practice.
+This means we have High Aspirations for our pupils but will offer and High Support when this is needed.
 The Nurture Pyramid Model illustrated within the policy demonstrates a Universal Behaviour System that provides increased support where it is most needed.